Sarah Sees The World

 A Kapiti Island Visit

 My friend Hellen always has her eye on daily deal sites like GrabOne on the look out for fun activities and new places to eat.
-Not so long ago she saw a voucher for Kapiti Island Nature Tours and invited me along.
-For $110 each we promised to be ferried to Kapiti Island, taken on a guided walk among incredible scenery, native bushland and birdlife, and provided with a fresh, locally caught meal of ika (fish) and chips along with other fresh fare, salads and desert.
+Not so long ago she saw a voucher for a guided tour on Kapiti Island and invited me along.
+For $110 each we were promised a Kapiti Island visit including transport by ferry, a guided walk among incredible scenery, native bushland and birdlife, and to be provided with a fresh, locally caught meal of ika (fish) and chips along with other fresh fare, salads and desert.

 I’d been to Kapiti Island once before on a school trip but remembered little more than it pouring with rain and there not being much shelter.